kaklakariada/portmapper/README.md

 ### General

 - Update the firmware of your router to the latest version.
+- Verify that your router supports UPnP and it is enabled in the settings.

 ### PortMapper fails to start

+#### JNI error

-**Error 1**: When you double click `portmapper.jar`, an error dialog with the following message is displayed:
+When you double click `portmapper.jar`, an error dialog with the following message is displayed:

 `A JNI error has occurred, please check your installation and try again`

+#### UnsupportedClassVersionError

-**Error 2**: When you start PortMapper from the command line using `java -jar portmapper.jar` you get the following exception:
+When you start PortMapper from the command line using `java -jar portmapper.jar` you get the following exception:

 `java.lang.UnsupportedClassVersionError: org/chris/portmapper/PortMapperStarter has been compiled by a more recent version of the Java Runtime (class file version 55.0), this version of the Java Runtime only recognizes class file versions up to 52.0`